JL-Omega/Docker-Project/README.md

 The `website/index.php` file likely contains the URL endpoint used to connect the frontend with the backend API service.
 Any changes made to the service name or port should be reflected in this URL to ensure proper communication between the frontend and backend components.

 Failure to synchronize these changes may result in connection errors or unexpected behavior when interacting with the Pozos Application.
 Always verify and update the URL link in the `website/index.php` file to maintain seamless communication between frontend and backend services.

+## Configuration Synchronization

+When configuring the `pozos-website` service in the Docker Compose file (`docker-compose.yml`), it's important to note that if you change the `USERNAME` or `PASSWORD` environment variables, you'll need to synchronize these changes with the `simple_api/student_age.py` file.

+The `simple_api/student_age.py` file likely contains authentication logic that checks the provided username and password against the configured values.
+Therefore, any modifications to the credentials in the Docker Compose file should be mirrored in the Python script to ensure proper authentication between the frontend and backend components.

+Failure to synchronize these changes may result in authentication errors or unexpected behavior when accessing the application.
+Always ensure consistency between the Docker Compose configuration and application logic to maintain the integrity and security of the Pozos Application.

 ## Contributing